pewssh/s3-migration/README.md

 `migrate` command is used to migrate files from s3 buckets to some remote directory(default is /) by using aws-s3-sdk and 0chain gosdk.
 All the objects from bucket will be migrated.
 However user can specify some prefix to migrate only the files with those prefix.
 Also if there is name conflict within dStorage file and bucket file use can specify whether to skip, replace or duplicate them.
-Migration state is maintained is some file so user can also resume migration operation if some error had occurred in previous migration session.
+Migration state is maintained in some file so user can also resume migration operation if some error had occurred in previous migration session.
 User can also specify whether to delete migrated file.
 Note the defaults.

-	Note: Addition of new object or modification of existing file while migrating is not recommended, as it cannot track such changes and you might loose your data.
+	Note: Addition of new object or modification of existing file while migrating is not recommended, as it cannot track such changes and you might lose your data.

 | Flags          | Required | Description                                               | Default        | Valid Values |
 |--------------------|----------|-----------------------------------------------------------|----------------|--------------|